KalpanaSurajKumar/calculator_solid_calc_beginners_...-/README.md

-## A simple Calculator to perform all the mathematical operations
+## A simple Calculator(using html, css and javascript) to perform all the mathematical operations